Baboy PHPigs

 LevamisoleInjectable or oralRoundworms, lungwormsPer label dosing7–14 days

-For most backyard farmers, ivermectin is the best first choice — it treats both internal parasites and external parasites (mange, lice) in a single injection.
+For most backyard farmers, ivermectin is the best first choice — it treats both internal and external parasites (mange, lice) in a single injection.
 Generic ivermectin is widely available and affordable.

 Correct Dosing